-Japanese incense, on the other hand, is first and foremost based upon its natural ingredients, and the fragrant and rare woods that serve as its base.
+Traditional Japanese incense, on the other hand, is first and foremost based upon its natural ingredients, and the fragrant and rare woods that serve as its base.
 The "core" of Japanese incense is the same as the rest of the stick - all natural ingredients and prized fragrant woods that have been used in formulas dating back hundreds of years.
-If an incense is a cinnamon-aloeswood blend, then it is made almost exclusively from cinnamon and aloeswood - all natural fragrant ingredients.
+If an incense is a traditional cinnamon-aloeswood blend, then it is made almost predominately from cinnamon and aloeswood - all natural fragrant ingredients.
 Even where Japanese incenses are blended with modern uses of perfumes (for example Daihatu's incorporation of French perfumery techniques), the emphasis is on blending the natural ingredients with essential oils and high quality perfumes to produce a "modern" incense.

 Better With Age

-Passed down from the 15th century, the "Ten Virtues of Koh" highlights one of the qualities of fine incense is that age does not change its efficacy.
-Just as fine wines are best when savored and appreciated, their qualities deepening with age, Japanese incense possessed the same qualities that deepen and enhance its fragrance over time.
+Passed down from the 15th century, the "Ten Virtues of Koh" states that one of the qualities of fine incense is that age does not change its efficacy.
+Just as fine wines are best when savored and appreciated, their vintages deepening with age, Japanese incense possessed the same qualities that deepen and enhance its fragrance over time.
 Unlike lower quality incenses dipped in oils or synthetic fragrances that fade rapidly, the rare and aromatic woods in Japanese incense deepen and maintain their fragrances with age.
 Just as with fine wines, the more one listens to incense - the art of moving beyond just the fragrance to experiencing incense with one's whole being - the more depth and subtitles Japanese incense reveals to the listener.
 And just as where the grapes are grown that go into fine wines changes their palette, where the fine and rare fragrant woods are sourced from changes the experience of Japanese incense.